Technology and Health Division

 |EMS 80||Paramedic Field Externship||9|

 The Emergency Medical Services faculty recommend that you complement your studies with selected elective courses chosen from the list above.
 You should meet with a professor of Emergency Medical Services to help you determine which of those electives would best suit your career plans.

-To remain in the program, students must maintain a grade of “C” (80%) or better in all courses, per state regulations.
-Before starting clinical rotations, students must pass a criminal background check.
-Upon successful completion of the required courses, students are granted a certificate documenting completion of the Medical Technician - Paramedic (EMT-P) program.
+To remain in the program, students must maintain a grade of “C” (80 percent) or better in all courses and receive a grade of “C” (80 percent) or better on all final exams.
+Before starting in clinical rotations, students must pass a criminal background check.
+Upon successful completion of the required courses, students are given a certificate documenting completion of the Paramedic program.
 Students are then eligible for licensure by taking and passing both the National Registry Exam and County Paramedic accreditation exam.

 If the student fails any of the co-requisite courses, EMS 10 - EMS 60, he/she will be dropped from the program.
 If the student wishes to repeat the program, a Success Plan and Contract will be developed with the faculty to increase the student’s chances of success prior to re-entry.
 If the student withdraws or is dismissed from the program a second time, he/she will not be allowed to reenter the Paramedic Program at Mt.
 SAC.

 In addition to meeting Mt.
 San Antonio College academic standards for admission, applicants must be in good standing and satisfy the following requirements: